Scket/YeniUfuklar/SerPortDetec/README.md

-You can use this code if you work multi device in linux.
-This code need to start in another code with connect_ID, finder is help for you..
+You can use this code if you work multi device in linux.  \n This code need to start in another code with connect_ID, finder is help you..